• Consultations

 Folifort vs. Glucofort

-Folifort Before & After Pictures
+Folifort Hair Growth Before & After Pictures

 The company claims to have over 150,000 happy people who have visited its website, although finding before and after pictures on social media such as Instagram proved difficult to locate.
 This may be because the supplement is relatively new.
 As such, the best advice is to see the official company website, as that will be where before and after pictures will probably show up first.

-Money Back Guarantee & Refund Information
+Folifort Money Back Guarantee & How To Get A Refund

 The supplement comes with a 60-day money-back guarantee.
 Take note that the 60 days begins when you order the supplement and not when it arrives at your home.
 If you feel Folifort is not to your liking, you can start the refund process by contacting Folifort customer service at Support@folifort.com and requesting a return merchandise authorization (RMA).
 You can also call the company at 844-717-7556.